lircabin/data-pirates-neoway/README.md

 In Grafana there should be a dashboard named "Dashboard Brazilian Cities" to view data from.

-Check if the Airflow dag is running and has completed before you hit refresh in Grafana's dashboard view.
+Check if the Airflow dag is running and has completed before you hit refresh in Grafana's dashboard view otherwise, since no volume was assigned to postgres, there will be no data as postgres database is empty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>